Rationale, motivation and aims

 The South African university experience over the last two decades indicates the limit of the traditional model of pedagogy and understandings of the world.
 Some of these limits are locally oriented while others are common across contexts.
 For example, changes in the governance of universities and the introduction of managerial cultures have exacerbated the crises that universities face, and have made the campus a site of intense political contestation.
 We need a deeper understanding of the trends in South African higher education, particularly those that have resulted in this ongoing paralysis.

-Given the above, this focal point will engage with all features of South African universities including (but not exclusively) matters pertaining to participation, access, identity, location, student preparedness, transition, schooling, curriculum, university funding and affordability, the student experience, the relationship between universities and the labour market, and the impact of technology.
+Questions to consider include: How do we include/engage with all features of South African universities including (but not exclusively) matters pertaining to participation, access, identity, location, student preparedness, transition, schooling, curriculum, university funding and affordability, the student experience, the relationship between universities and the labour market, and the impact of technology?

 The university of the future

 If South African universities are to escape the present paralysis, they will need to reflect the country’s many worlds and its location on the African continent.
-This will require a new kind of post-secondary system, especially a new kind of university alive to a globalisation that does not privilege one set of values or knowledge over others.
 The next South African university needs to be intellectually critical, socially engaged, decolonised, and relevant to South Africa and Africa, and its societies and languages.
 These features of the next South African university will uniquely position it in a global context.

 Prospective applicants within this theme project are referred to the STIAS website for information on Application to the STIAS Programme.